-We serve clients in Los Angeles, Orange, San Diego, Imperial, Alameda, San Bernardino, Santa Barbara, Santa Rosa, San Jose, Sacramento, San Francisco counties, and the rest of California.
+We serve clients in Los Angeles, Orange County, San Diego, Imperial, Alameda, San Bernardino, Santa Barbara, Santa Rosa, San Jose, Sacramento, San Francisco, and everywhere else in California.

-If you have been mistreated in your workplace or feel your employer has violated your rights, call us at 888-762-0297 to schedule a free consultation to discuss your situation.
+If you have been mistreated in your workplace or feel your employer has violated your rights, call 888-762-0297 to schedule a free consultation to discuss your situation.

 Written by Zachary J. Sempers,